arharif/Digital_Forensics/README.md

 - Start processing the copy on your forensic workstation.(use hash value for confirm that a file has not been modified).
 - Reporting</br>

-⛓️ Chain of custody (it help to establish the continuity and reliability of the evidence)
+⛓️ Chain of custody (chronological documentation )(it help to establish the continuity and reliability of the evidence)